Yemen

 These reflect a small segment of expat experiences; the general environment remains highly restrictive.

-- Do keep any romantic interaction entirely private and consensual.
+- Keep any romantic interaction entirely private and consensual.

-- Do be aware that even being alone with a local woman can cause legal trouble.
+- Be aware that even being alone with a local woman can cause legal trouble.

-- Do respect Islamic dress codes—long sleeves and trousers for men.
+- Respect Islamic dress codes—long sleeves and trousers for men.

 - Don't engage in public displays of affection—illegal and socially unacceptable.